amonelias/MMM-LedStrip/README.md

 ## Installation
 1. Navigate to the `/modules` folder of you MagicMirror²
 2. Clone this repository using the following command: `git clone https://github.com/amonelias/MMM-LedStrip.git`
-3. install dependencies using the following command: `pip3 install Adafruit-WS2801`
+3. Install dependencies using the following command: `pip3 install Adafruit-WS2801`

 ## Config